-- In this scenario all storage volumes that contain Oracle control files and online redo log files must be in the same DR group. - With Continuous Access EVA, currently no server access to the copy sets on the alternate site is allowed under normal operating conditions.
+- In this scenario all LUNs that contain control files and online redo log files must be in the same DR group. - With Continuous Access EVA, currently no server access to the copy sets on the alternate site is allowed under normal operating conditions.
 Therefore, the archived redo log information must be copied by way of IP to the alternate site and must be applied regularly.
 Using Oracle functionality is the most effective method to set up this process. - The archived redo log files should still be replicated by Continuous Access.
 In the event of a disaster, there is no guarantee that the latest archived redo log has been completely copied by way of IP to the alternate site before the whole site is lost.
-As a result, it may be that the Continuous

-Access replicated online redo log files containing the latest transactional updates could not be applied for this reason.
+As a result, it may be that the Continuous Access replicated online redo log files containing the latest transactional updates could not be applied for this reason.

-- One advantage of log shipping is that transactional updates can be applied to the alternate database with a time delay.
-If the primary database information is destroyed through human error, the alternate standby database is protected from this kind of error being propagated immediately and a point-in-time recovery is possible. - Comparing the two replication scenarios, log shipping replication requires less bandwidth between the two sites.
+- One advantage of redo log shipping is that transactional updates can be applied to the alternate database with a time delay.
+If the primary database information is destroyed through human error, the alternate standby database is protected from this kind of error being propagated immediately and a point-in-time recovery is possible. - Comparing the two replication scenarios, replicating only redo log information requires less bandwidth between the two sites.
 This is not that important in a campus environment where the customer is more flexible to increase bandwidth at a moderate cost compared to renting additional bandwidth from a telecommunications company.

-The ORACLE8i Standby Database technical report and Log Shipping in SQL Server 2000 covers the details on log shipping as well as design and planning considerations on this topic.
+The ORACLE8i Standby Database technical report covers all details on log shipping as well as design and planning considerations on this topic.